Heroic Old-School Roleplaying

 • Players decide how their characters will act.

-• Creature actions are often determined by the nature of the encounter itself, but may be determined randomly.
+• Creature actions are often determined by the nature of the encoulastnter itself, but may be determined randomly.

 Reaction Table